 § 2.
-The Distinction between White and Black Magic.
+The Distinction between White and Black Magic

-Having considered the possible stand-points from which the Rituals may be regarded, we come now to the distinctions that are made between them, and, first and foremost, to that instituted between White and Black Magic.
-The history of this distinction is exceedingly obscure, but there can be no question that in its main aspect it is modern, that is to say, in so far as it depends upon a sharp contrast between Good and Evil Spirits.
-In Egypt, in India, and in Greece, there was no dealing with devils in the Christian sense of the expression; Typhon, Juggernaut, and Hecate were not less divine than the gods of the over-world, and the offices of Canidia were probably in their way as sacred as the peaceful mysteries of Ceres.
+Having considered the possible standpoints from which the Rituals may be regarded, we come now to the distinctions that are made between them, and, first and foremost, to that which has been already mentioned and is artificially instituted between White and Black Magic.
+The history of this distinction is exceedingly obscure, but there can be no question that in its main aspect it is modern-that is to say, in so far as it depends upon a sharp contrast between Good and Evil Spirits.
+In Egypt, in India and in Greece, there was no dealing with devils in the Christian sense of the expression; Typhon, Juggernaut and Hecate were not less divine than the gods of the over-world, and the offices of Canidia were probably in their way as sacred as the peaceful mysteries of Ceres.